Top 10 Reasons to Meet in Athens, GA

 Simply put, a meeting in Athens is unlike a gathering anywhere else.
 Planners can develop a true experience beyond boardroom walls that will help push attendees to reach their goals.
 Full of life, full of hope, full of energy—Athens is the ideal environment to embrace togetherness as corporations and organizations return to in-person meetings.

-Read on for 10 reasons meeting planners would be wise to touch down in Athens for their group’s next meeting or event, including a current incentive for new qualified RFPs!
+Read on for 10 reasons meeting planners would be wise to touch down in Athens for their group’s next meeting or event.

 1. The Classic Center